-The Balance Sheet shows the value as at 31 March 2011 of the assets and liabilities recognised by the Authority.
+The Balance Sheet shows the value as at 31 March 2012 of the assets and liabilities recognised by the Authority.
 The net assets of the Authority (assets less liabilities) are matched by the reserves held by the Authority.
-Reserves are reported in two cateogries.
-The first cateogry of reserves are usable reserves, i.e. those reserves that the authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve may only be used to fund capital expenditure or repay debt).
+Reserves are reported in two categories.
+The first category of reserves are useable reserves, i.e. those reserves that the Authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve may only be used to fund capital expenditure or repay debt).
 The second category of reserves are those that the Authority is not able to use to provide services.
-This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statements line 'Adjustments between accounting basis and funding basis under regulations'.
+This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.

-As at the 31 March 2011, the Authority has seen a net increase in its assets of £2.2m compared to the same time in the previous year.
+As at the 31 March 2012 the Authority has seen a net decrease in its assets of £9.3m compared to the same time in the previous year.
+This is primarily due to the change in pension liability in the year (£7.4m).